OSHAA 30-Hours Professional Diploma in Epidemiology

 Course Benefits – OSHAA 30-Hours Professional Diploma in Epidemiology

-- Learn how to collect, interpret, and analyse health data for informed decision-making
+• Learn to collect, analyze, and interpret public health data for informed decision-making.

 The OSHAA 30-Hours Professional Diploma in Epidemiology is designed for participants seeking to enhance their knowledge and skills in understanding disease patterns and public health research.
 This course is suitable for: